 - When you’ve experienced rapid growth of your business

 - When you plan on expanding your business

 - When you have to deal with the government (e.g., ATO)

 - When it’s time to file taxes

 - When you are getting audited

 - When you want to apply for a business loan or overdraft

 - When you plan to buy or sell your business

 How to work with an accountant

-A good accountant will work with you and steer your conversations to get info they need to give you the best end result.
-However, here are some frequently asked questions for small business owners to help you get the most out of your accountant:
+Here are some frequently asked questions for small business owners to help you get the most out of your accountant.